mindful-math/mindful-math.github.io/content/post/techincalWriting.md

 $$ \sum\limits_{i=0}^\infty \frac{1}{3}\left(\frac{2}{3}\right)^i = \frac{1/3}{1-2/3} = 1.$$

-This shows that this set has measure zero...
+This shows that this set has measure zero.

 </details>
 <br>

-## do not use "homework paper" style (i.e. just listing equations)
+### do not use "homework paper" style (i.e. just listing equations)

-> While seemingly obvious, I see far too many bland papers with equations/proofs listed.
-Many readers skim over formulas on their first reading of your text.
+> Many readers skim over formulas on their first reading of your text.
 Commentary interwoven with formulas significantly boosts comprehension.
-If a formula is truly "trivial" to the target audience, it's fine to exclude this commentary
+If a formula is truly "trivial" to the target audience, then and only then is it fine to exclude.

 <details>
 <summary> examples </summary>